Saturday, June 26, 2021

 For Angel, the journey is also about finding herself.
 Angel believes she has been put on Earth to help others.
 But as the days pass, she finds herself increasingly wanting something more for herself.
 These thoughts are stirred by the offer from Miss Ferris of working on the book mobile.
 Besides helping her parents, there "...was a selfish longing to get away from it all....When she was very small, Angel dreamed only of taking care of others.
 For the first time, she wanted a few hours per day to do only the thing she wanted to do."

 Both Isaiah and Angel struggle with their separate beliefs as to how Black Americans can achieve full civil rights.
 They debate the ideas of W.E.B Dubois and Booker T. Washington.
-While debating why a man would return to bondage and slavery at Miss Ferris' over dinner, their teacher explains what the Black community of Greenwood understand compared to Blacks living in the rest of America and what it means to white America.
+While discussing why a man would return to bondage and slavery at Miss Ferris' over dinner, their teacher explains what the Black community of Greenwood understand compared to Blacks living in the rest of America and what it means to white America.

 "We all get one life to live.
 One chance to make something beautiful of ourselves or to not, that's what we know to be true here in Greenwood.
 That's the difference between us and them, nothing else.
 We are no better on the inside.
 We simply know a Black life can be transformed from that of servitude to that of unmatched intelligence, resourcefulness, creativity, triumph...It's the immaterial knowledge that we, Black people, can be even better that whites if we want to be.
 And furthermore, much to their dismay, we don't need them to survive.
 Everyone should possess this knowledge, but the men who stayed in bondage didn't."

 Angel of Greenwood is a remarkable novel, well-written, and offering plenty of themes and ideas to further delve into.
 The tragedy of the Tulsa massacre forms the climax of the novel.
-With the centenary of the massacre having just passed, Angel of Greenwood is a timely novel offers readers that opportunity Pink supplies her readers with a wealth of sources used in the writing of her novel, as a starting point.
+With the centenary of the massacre having just passed, Angel of Greenwood is a timely novel offers readers that opportunity.
+Pink supplies her readers with a wealth of sources used in the writing of her novel, as a starting point.
 The Tulsa Race Riot of 1921 should be remembered not only for the crime it was, but because as Pink writes, "Inside of every Greenwood home burned that day in 1921, there was a story.
 Few who experienced it are alive today.
 Many of those stories will never be told..."
 Angel of Greenwood does just that.

 Book Details: